Ncnchiche/Charsort/README.md

 Usage: codesolve [-o output_file_name] input_file_name

 ## Recommended
-Have the txt files in the same directory/folder as the files
+Have the txt file in the same directory/folder as the files